UNCOVER/MegaScience: No Evidence of Environmental Quenching in a z$\sim$2.6 Proto-cluster: Methods

 To quantify potential differences in the stellar populations of proto-cluster members and field members, we calculate the formation and quenching times of our quiescent galaxies from their \pros SFHs, which were derived from SED fitting to the 20-band photometry.
 We define the formation time as the lookback time when a galaxy formed 50\% of its total mass, $t^{\text{lb}}_{50}$.
 We consider the quenching time as the lookback time when a galaxy formed 90\% of its total mass, $t^{\text{lb}}_{90}$.
-Lastly, we establish the quenching timescale to be the difference of the two ($\Delta t$ = $t^{\text{lb}}_{50}$ - $t^{\text{lb}}_{90}$), roughly indicating ``how long it took to quench''.
-The \pros framework uses the \dynesty dynamic nested sampling package \citep{speagle2020} to sample draws from the prior distribution \citep{johnson2021}.
-We calculate $t^{\text{lb}}_{50}$, $t^{\text{lb}}_{90}$, and $\Delta t$ from each draw in the \pros fit and report the 50th percentile of the resulting posterior as the best-fit value and the 16-84th percentile as the 1$\sigma$ error bar.
-Our focus is to compare these timescales relative to each other (i.e., overdensity versus field).
+Lastly, we establish the star-formation timescale to be the difference of the two ($\Delta t$ = $t^{\text{lb}}_{50}$ - $t^{\text{lb}}_{90}$), roughly indicating how long it took to form the bulk of its recent stellar mass.
+We calculate $t^{\text{lb}}_{50}$, $t^{\text{lb}}_{90}$, and $\Delta t$ from each draw in the \pros fit and report the 50th percentile of the resulting posterior as the median value and the 16-84th percentile as the 1$\sigma$ error bar.
+Our focus is to compare these timescales relative to each other (i.e., proto-cluster versus field).
 We refrain from drawing comparisons to other observational studies that made different prior assumptions on the SFHs given the large impact certain prior choices can have on these derived quantities \citep{leja2019, suess2022}.